Women in Africa: South Africa

 According to Rowena Martineau's analysis on the educational disparities between men and women in South Africa, women have been historically overlooked within the education system.
 Some barriers women face in receiving education is that their education is less prioritized than their brothers, sexual assault is a common fear and widespread occurrence, and the social pressures to become married and start a family all hinder women's opportunity to become educated.
 Furthermore, women choose to study nursing and teaching above any other profession, which further excludes them from entering the higher-paying jobs in STEM, that also contributes to gender inequality.

 Sierra Leone

 Since the founding of Sierra Leone in 1787, the women in Sierra Leone have been a major influence in the political and economic development of the nation.
-They have also played an important role in the education system, founding schools and colleges, with some such as Hannah Benka-Coker being honoured with the erection of a statue for her contributions and Lati Hyde-Forster, first woman to graduate from Fourah Bay College being honored with a doctor of civil laws degree by the University of Sierra Leone.
+They have also played an important role in the education system, founding schools and colleges, with some such as Hannah Benka-Coker being honored with the erection of a statue for her contributions and Lati Hyde-Forster, first woman to graduate from Fourah Bay College being honored with a doctor of civil laws degree by the University of Sierra Leone.

 Angola

+Angola has a high illiteracy rate among women, despite the commitment of the country to the empowerment of women and girls and to gender equality.
+Primary education in Angola is free, and enrollment rates for girls have increased in recent years.
+However, as in many other Sub-Saharan African countries, several challenges limit the full access to education for women and girls.
+These include entrenched gender norms that prioritize domestic roles over schooling, high rates of early marriage and teenage pregnancy, and persistent poverty, which can restrict the abilities of families to support education.
+In addition, inadequate school infrastructure, particularly in rural and conflict-affected regions, further hinders access to education for women and girls.
 In Angola, groups like the Organization of Angolan Women were founded in order to provide easier access to education and voting ability.
 The organization also advocated the passing of anti-discrimination and literacy laws.